Adhish6PV/Improving-Efficiency-Of-Packing/README.md

     ~ Percentage of Area Covered = 99.20%

-    ~ Volumetric Efficiency By Using BRKGA Heuristic = 80.73%
+    ~ Volumetric Efficiency By Using bIASED RANDOM KEY GENETIC ALGORITHM = 80.73%